create a tokenizer

 The goal is to use attention_mask

-to calculate average embeddings in each sentence.
-Specifically, we only add up the first four tokens in sentence one.
-For sentence two, we use all the tokens.
+to compute average embeddings per sentence.
+Specifically, we only average the first four tokens in sentence one; for sentence two, we use all tokens.

 # create a simple model